simplifi/goverseer/docs/watchers/gcp_secrets_watcher.md

 To use the GCP Secrets Manager Watcher, you need to configure it in your Goverseer config file.
 The following configuration options are available under the `config` section of your watcher definition:

 - `projects`: (Required) A list of GCP project IDs where the secret is stored (e.g., `["nomad-dev", "nomad-prd"]`).
-The watcher will monitor the secret in all listed projects.
+The watcher will monitor the secrets in all listed projects.
 - `secret_name`: (Required) The name of the secret to watch within each of the specified projects (e.g., `nomad-license-key`).
 - `credentials_file`: (Optional) Path for the credentials file if needing to test locally or use a service account's credentials instead of the ADC approach assumed.
 - `check_interval_seconds`: (Optional) The interval in seconds at which the watcher will poll the Secret Manager for changes.
 Defaults to `60` seconds.
 - `secret_error_wait_seconds`: (Optional) The number of seconds to wait before retrying after a failed attempt to access the secret.
 Defaults to `5` seconds.
-- `state_file_path`: (Optional) The path to a file where the watcher can store the last known secret values.
-This helps the watcher detect changes across restarts.
-Defaults to `last_known_licenses.json` in the current working directory.

 **Example Configuration:**